 Feedback requested: This is an experimental feature of ns-3.
-It is not in the main tree.
+It is found in src/contrib and not in the main tree.
 If you like this feature and would like to provide feedback on it, please email us.

 Values for ns-3 attributes can be stored in an ascii text file and loaded into a future simulation.
 This feature is known as the ns-3 ConfigStore.
 The ConfigStore code is in src/contrib/.
 It is not yet main-tree code, because we are seeking some user feedback.